 - feels extremely lightweight on the skin

 - natural-looking finish looks just like skin (near-matte)

 - tends to cling a bit to very dry areas

 - strong paint/chemical smell straight out of the bottle (lasts until the foundation is set)

-Overall, I’m super impressed by Wet N Wild’s Photo Focus Foundation (especially considering the price – $5.99!).
+Overall, I’m super impressed with Wet N Wild’s Photo Focus Foundation (especially considering the price – only $5.99!).
 They managed to pack amazing coverage into a natural-looking, super lightweight formula.
 In particular, I’m loving the near-matte finish that helps keep my T-zone under control.
 The only thing I sometimes need to watch out for are dry flakes/areas on my face – keeping up a good exfoliation routine is definitely key with this one.
 If you have combo/oily or normal skin, I absolutely recommend trying this out!